ebretas/getting-and-cleaning-data/CodeBook.md

 The descriptive informations about features (measurements) and activities was loaded and added to the single intermediate data frame.

 The final data frame was created reshaping the intermediate data frame.
 Each row (observation) represents an aggregation (using the mean) of all occurrences of one type of activity performed by one specific subject.
-The final data frame was saved in the file "tidy_data.txt".
+The final data frame was saved in the file **"tidy_data.txt"**.